pusher-community/real-time-laravel/notifications/ui.md

 The Pusher JavaScript library and the toastr notification library has already been included in the [template](#) we copied earlier.
 So, all we need to do is subscribe to the `notifications` channel, bind to the `new-notification` event and use the toastr library to show the notification.

-Use the following code outline to implement the notification functionality:
+<i class="fa fa-rocket fa-2"></i> Use the following code outline to implement the notification functionality:

 ```js
   $(notifyInit);